We’re smack dab in the middle of cold, flu, and Covid season — and the government is once again giving away free at-home Covid tests.

 Don’t throw away your expired at-home Covid test yet — the FDA might have changed the expiration date.

 The FDA says not to use expired Covid tests because the test results can be inaccurate — indicating that you don’t have the virus when you do, and vice versa.
-But the FDA can extend the shelf life of at-home Covid tests after it’s gone through more analysis.
+But the FDA can extend the shelf life of at-home Covid tests after they’ve gone through more analysis.

 If the expiration date on your test is extended, the test manufacturer may send a notice to the email they have on file.
 But if you don’t get one, or if you’re generally curious, you can check the List of Authorized At-Home OTC Covid-19 Diagnostic Tests to see if the date has changed.
 Just the expiration column to check the date.